Winnti – BioGenix Solutions

 What the Security Specialist Reports

 “Hardware-assisted memory enumeration of HANSEN-SAP-01 is complete.
 Standard tasklist.exe shows 87 processes.
 Physical memory enumeration shows 92.
 Five hidden PIDs.
 PID 4028 has an ESTABLISHED connection to 203.0.113.44:443 right now.
-The kernel driver masking these processes is signed by CaliSync Instrumentation GmbH – but that certificate was revoked on 2025-11-14.
+The kernel driver masking these processes is signed by CaliSync Instrumentation GmbH – and that certificate is VALID.
+OCSP check confirms it.
+The signature is legitimate.
+But the payload is not.
 And HANSEN-SAP-01 hasn’t had a security patch since August 2024.
 It’s been excluded from SOC monitoring since the decommission ticket was opened.”

 Handout: Distribute Handout B: Rootkit Forensic Artifacts